Install Semarchy xDI Runtime

 Before the installation, make sure to review the xDI architecture, as well as the system requirements.

-1. Decompress the Runtime archive to a temporary directory.
+2. Extract the archive to a temporary directory.

 • ./temp